 A new page will be added to this site soon to alert the community of any exposure sites of concern that may not be listed on the Department of Health website.

 The full list of Department of Health exposure sites is available here: https://www.coronavirus.vic.gov.au/exposure-sites

 - Testing information sheet for people who have been tested for COVID-19

 - Information for households or carers of someone tested for COVID-19

 - Sore throat

-- Fatigue or tiredness.
+- Chills or sweats

+In certain circumstances headache, muscle soreness, stuffy nose, nausea, vomiting and diarrhoea may also be considered.
 Many people who contract coronavirus (COVID–19) will suffer only mild symptoms.
 Elderly people and those with pre-existing medical conditions may experience more severe symptoms

 I am feeling unwell, what should I do?